INTRODUCTION

 Our '83 Dodge Colt Vista was considered to be one of the earliest minivans.

-Why is it that ambulances which carry sick and injured people are
+Why is it that ambulances that transport sick and injured people are rough-riding box

 Windowless wagons have been around for a while, but they